ezeoleaf/awesome-golang-repositories/README.md

 [kube-fledged](https://github.com/senthilrch/kube-fledged): A kubernetes operator for creating and managing a cache of container images directly on the cluster worker nodes, so application pods start almost instantly
 [uptime](https://github.com/uberswe/uptime): A simple go program which checks if your websites are running and runs forever (stop it with ctrl+c).
 It takes two optional arguments, comma separated string with urls and an interval.
 [go-concurrency-guide](https://github.com/luk4z7/go-concurrency-guide): Practical concurrency guide in Go, communication by channels, patterns
 [workshop_21-12-19](https://github.com/gophersmu/workshop_21-12-19): Go: All you ever wanted to know but didn't dare to ask...
+[Application-Gateway](https://github.com/Janusec/Application-Gateway): Janusec Application Gateway, an application security solution which provides ACME HTTPS, WAF (Web Application Firewall), CC defense, OAuth2 Authentication and load balancing.
+Janusec应用网关，提供ACME自动化证书与HTTPS接入、WAF (Web Application Firewall)、CC防御、OAuth2身份认证、负载均衡等功能。